 OK?
 Prove it.

-We have performed five Hypertunes on iEQ45's (Mk1 and 2013 models), and all customers have been delighted with their improvements.
-One iOptron iEQ45(2013) is now regularly performing sub-arcsecond guiding in tests, which a testament to their engineering tolerances more than anything.
+We have performed a number of hypertunes on iEQ45's (Mk1 and 2013 models) an ZEQ25/CEM25's, and all customers have been delighted with their improvements.
+One iOptron iEQ45(2013) is now regularly performing sub-arcsecond guiding in customer tests, which a testament to their engineering tolerances more than anything.
 We have not had a single iOptron owner report other otherwise!
 How do we know?
 We keep in touch with all our hypertune mount owners, and value their feedback and data.